Taiwolawal/darey.io-pbl/project19.md

 The files that would be addedd are;

 * AMI: for building packer images
-* Ansible: for Ansible scripts to configure the infrastucture
+* Ansible: for Ansible scripts to configure the infrastructure

 ### Action Plan for project 19